About the Inn

 Cozy guestrooms open to a delightful Southport styled living room and dining room where guests are mingling and enjoying our southern hospitality.
 You’re invited to experience why Captain Newton’s Inn is one of the most beloved inns in Southport.
-In addition to gracious hospitality, the Captain Newton’s Inn offers historic and comfortable accommodations for overnight guests.
+In addition to gracious hospitality, the Captain Newton’s Inn offers historic and comfortable accommodations for overnight guests, along with continental breakfast!
 Three distinct and well-appointed rooms provide a choice of sizes and style.
 Amenities include wireless Internet, cable TV, all with private bath.
-Walk one block to the Intracoastal waterway,across the street from the Indian Oak Tree (800 years old) park.
+Walk one block to the Intracoastal waterway, across the street from the Indian Oak Tree (800 years old) park.
 There are many areas to swing, rock and just watch and listen.

 A Rich History

 Settled on one of the original one hundred lots laid out by the city founders, this home has been part of Southport since 1886.
 Built by Captain Walker Newton (a renowned river pilot of his time) and updated since, the history and the legacy that remain will remind you of a Victorian past and present day find.
 Set in the quaint, historic fishing community the Captain Newton’s Inn makes its home among centuries old oaks, palm trees and harbor-side homes.
 The inn sits only one block from downtown Southport and all of the great places to eat and shop.
 Amenities include a daily breakfast, a wine and cheese reception, and a luxury bed.